mrayanasim09/python-projects/README.md

 # About the Author 👤

-MRayan Asim maintains this repository.
+_**MRayan Asim maintains this repository.
 As a passionate Python enthusiast, MRayan Asim is dedicated to developing practical and innovative projects.
 Whether you're a beginner or an experienced developer, MRayan Asim strives to provide projects that cater to various skill levels.
-If you have any questions or suggestions regarding the projects in this repository, feel free to reach out. 🚀\
+If you have any questions or suggestions regarding the projects in this repository, feel free to reach out. 🚀**_ <br>
 [![Join our Discord](https://img.shields.io/badge/Join%20our%20Discord-7289DA?style=flat&logo=discord&logoColor=white)](https://discord.gg/uRfXYjub) [![Join Our Reddit Community](https://img.shields.io/badge/Join%20the%20Community-Reddit-orange)](https://www.reddit.com/r/Python_projects_rayan/) [![Email](https://img.shields.io/badge/Email-mrayanasim09%40gmail.com-%23D14836?logo=gmail)](mailto:mrayanasim09@gmail.com) [![LinkedIn](https://img.shields.io/badge/LinkedIn-View%20Profile-blue?logo=linkedin)](https://www.linkedin.com/in/mrayan-asim-044836275/) [![GitHub](https://img.shields.io/badge/GitHub-mrayanasim09-blue?logo=github)](https://github.com/mrayanasim09)

 ### _If you are thinking about how to start learning programming so you can check out my_ [_roadmap on medium_](https://mrayanasim09.medium.com/how-to-start-learning-programming-from-beginners-to-advance-14248dcc7afa)